 The Payment Card Industry Data Security Standard (PCI DSS) was developed in 2006 to help businesses that process, store, or transmit payment card data prevent cardholder data theft.
 While specifically designed to focus on environments with payment card account data, PCI DSS can also protect against threats and secure other elements in the payment ecosystem.

-PCI DSS v3.2.1 will remain active for two years after v4.0 is published.
-This provides organizations time to become familiar with the new version, and plan for and implement the changes needed.
+The adoption of PCI DSS 4.0 included an overlapping retirement date for PCI DSS version 3.2.1 to smooth the transition between versions.
+This overlap provides organizations time to become familiar with the new version and plan for and implement the changes needed.

 There are four primary reasons for the changes included in version 4.0: